-The vertical bar of icons on the left side of the screen is called the Launcher.
+The vertical bar of icons on the left side of the desktop is called the Launcher.
 The Launcher provides easy access to applications, mounted devices, and the Trash.
 All running applications on your system will place an icon in the Launcher while the application is running.
-The first icon at the top of the Launcher is the Dash, a major innovation and core element of Unity-we will explore the Dash in a later section of this chapter.
-By default, other applications appear on the Launcher, including LibreOffice and Firefox, the workspace switcher lens, any mounted devices, and, of course, the always-important Trash lens at the bottom of the Launcher.
+The first icon at the top of the Launcher is the Dash, a component of Unity.
+We will explore the Dash in a later section of this chapter.
+By default, other applications appear on the Launcher, including the Files file manager, LibreOffice, Firefox, the workspace switcher, any mounted devices, and, of course, the always-important Trash at the bottom of the Launcher.
+If you open more applications than can be shown in the Launcher, the Launcher will "fold" the application icons at the bottom of the Launcher.
+Simply move your mouse to the bottom of the Launcher, and you'll see the Launcher icons "slide" and the folded application icons unfold for easy access.